 The organization behind the GMAT is the GMAC.
 Their website is www.mba.com, a useful website to learn about all GMAC activities in both past and future.

-The GMAC was founded in 1953 by 9 business schools.
+The GMAC was founded in 1953 by nine business schools.
 The goal was to create a uniform method of selecting the best students among many applicants: the GMAT test.
-The predictive validity of the GMAT test has led to great successes, to be seen as growth in both the number of schools accepting the exam as a method of selection, and the growth in the number of test takers.
+The predictive validity of the GMAT test has led to great successes, which can be seen in both the growth of the number of schools accepting the exam as a method of selection, and in the growth in the number of test takers.

-All in all this makes the GMAC a very big organization in worldwide management education.
-This is also shown by numerous grants given to students around the world, and volunteering both time and money to initiatives improving management education.
+All of this makes the GMAC a very big organization in worldwide management education.
+This is also shown by numerous grants given to students around the world, and by volunteering both time and money to initiatives improving management education.